vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/132/01_tvayA_vayaM.md

 The verb ádhi vocā could also be a 1st sg. subj., but with most tr.
 I take it as 2nd sg. impv.; “I” am a less likely advocate for the presser than Indra is.

-With Ge I consider ví cayema bháre kṛtám (f) a gambling expression; for another such expression see the previous hymn, I.131.5d.
+With Geldner I consider ví cayema bháre kṛtám (f) a gambling expression; for another such expression see the previous hymn, I.131.5d.